 The Kids Care Before School, After School, and Distance Learning Support Programs provide high quality care, academic support, and enrichment to students in K-6 grade in informal learning settings.
 Guided by the principals of Self-Determination Theory the program is designed to foster students’ feelings of confidence, creativity, competence, and community.
-Our Site Managers, Instructional Assistants, and Campus Aides work closely with OAUSD teachers to meet each and every student’s academic, emotional, and behavioral needs using an equity-, trauma-, and PBIS-informed lens.
+Our Site Managers, Instructional Assistants, and Campus Aides work closely with OAUSD teachers to best meet each and every student’s academic, emotional, and behavioral needs using an equity-, trauma-, and PBIS-informed lens.

 The Kids Care Programs at La Tercera Elementary and Miwok Valley Elementary are recipients of the ASES grant, which subsidizes some of the program fees for students enrolled at those two school sites:

 "The purpose of the After School Education and Safety (ASES) Program is to create incentives for establishing locally-driven Expanded Learning programs, including after school programs that partner with public schools and communities to provide academic and literacy support, and safe, constructive alternatives for youth.
 The ASES Program involves collaboration among parents, youth, and representatives from schools, governmental agencies, individuals from community-based organizations, and the private sector.

 The Kids Care Programs at La Tercera Elementary and Miwok Valley Elementary are participants in the Child and Adult Care Food Program: